-The conducive design of digital learning materials requires essential preliminary considerations, particularly referring to limitations in learners’ cognitive resources.
+The conducive design of technical systems requires essential preliminary considerations, particularly referring to limitations in users’ cognitive resources.
 These should not be overloaded due to the variety of occupied modalities and interactive features.
 We inspect related dynamics with multimodal behavioral experiments, computational models, and machine learning classifiers.
-The emerging algorithmic framework can be applied to generate adaptive educational technologies that offer tailored instructional support based on the detected level of cognitive load.
+The emerging algorithmic framework can be applied to generate adaptive assistive technologies that offer tailored support based on the detected level of cognitive load.

 Multimodal cognitive load classification (2020 – present)

 Humans’ performance varies due to different internal and external states.
 These states affect the amount of mental resources available to successfully pursue a task.
 Looking at the interplay of cognitive and affective indicators, existing research indicates the disruptive effect of emotional distractions.
 In particular those with negative affective valence were found to be difficult to overcome, as they might hint on potential threats.
 Therefore, we aim at developing reliable and robust multimodal cognitive load classifiers, which account for demands both induced by the task itself and resulting from situational and environmental influences and distractions.
 Since these classifications should be applicable in real-world environments, we use realistic but still controlled experimental environments to develop and test our algorithms.

 Decomposing cognitive load using cognitive modeling (2016 – 2020)